Is the coronavirus that bad? Really? Or is our mainstream news media freaking out again, misleading everyone?

-No. You breath in all kinds of things around any face mask.
+No. You breathe in all kinds of things around any face mask.
 What they’re effective at is preventing you from spreading germs of all kinds.

 This simple truth tells you all you need to know about how badly the mainstream media promotes ignorance.
-While news sources sound the alarm over 170 coronavirus deaths in over a week, 25,000 people die from hunger related deaths every day.
+While news sources sound the alarm over 4,300 coronavirus deaths in over three months, 25,000 people die from hunger related deaths every day.
 Full stop.
 This horrifying figure is well known, but the news media ignores it.

 But not really, not so much.
 Millions die every year from viral infections.
-You just don’t reach about it in screaming front page headlines.
+You just don’t hear about it in screaming front page headlines.